felixs8/vibe-coding-template/project-management/guidelines.md

 The definition of done may change as the team gains experience, but it always functions as the common bar for completion.

-### Documentation in Detail
+### Current Architecture in Detail

-The documentation artifact describes the **current state of the system**.
-It complements the requirements (future) and the architecture (design) by recording what actually exists now.
+The current architecture artifact describes the **current state of the system**.
+It complements the requirements (future) and the target architecture (design) by recording what actually exists now.

 It may include: